VincentNguyenDuc/ARDs/README.md

 - Linear Regression
 - Polynomial Regression
+- Pearson Correlation

 ## Project Objectives

-- Use numpy to fit linear regression to data
+- Use sklearn to fit linear regression to data
 - Explore and perform data analysis on the ARD dataset
 - Use various graphical and non-graphical tools to perform data exploration, data wrangling, and data analysis
 - Investigate crashes over different months for specific road user